TuckingFypos/turnip-price-tracker/README.md

 ## Release History

+* April 22, 2020
+  * Implemented Cogs
+  * Fixed the Clear function (for real this time)
+  * Fixed the Choose command

 * April 19, 2020
   * Fixed the calculation for Sundays, buy days now seek out the lowest price
   * Somehow broke the Clear function again.
 Must investigate...